9 ways to be a better employee in 2019

 “Make sure each person has a chance to speak up without interruption.
 If one person has been silent, for example, find a way to draw him or her into the conversation.
 You could also consider a rotating meeting facilitator so every team member has an opportunity to take the lead.
 Think about your icebreakers, too.
 Not everyone will relate to football or kids.
 Before meetings, I try to think of one thing the whole group has in common, like upcoming travel plans or favorite meals, so everyone can contribute.”

-–Pratima Arora, head of confluence at Atlassian
+–Pratima Arora, head of Confluence at Atlassian